 The next level up is the paint sealant.
 This is basically an enhanced and synthetically created car wax and polish combined product.
 Like car wax and polish, it’s applied manually but tends to provide about six months of protection against UV rays, water, dirt, light chemicals, and road grime.

 The third upgrade from the two above is the ceramic coating segment.
 Consumers can choose from professionally-grade and applied coatings or DIY ceramic coatings.
-This type of product provides a hard layer of protection that actually infuses on top of a clear coating once the curing process is complete, to provide anywhere from two to lifetime protection.
+This type of product provides a hard layer of protection that actually infuses on top of a clear coating once the curing process is complete, to provide anywhere from 2 to 5 years of protection.

 Paint Protection Film (PPF)